abhinav1612/ContactManager_Play/README.md

 # ContactManager Play
-This is the repository to demonstrate PLAY Framework First Work on PLAY Framework (1.2.4)
+This is the repository to with a demo app on PLAY Framework

+First Work on PLAY Framework (1.2.4)

 Developed a demo multi-user web application that allows the logged in user to create and maintain a list of his contacts.
 The app should send an email to the user when there is a contact with an upcoming birthday.
 The email should be sent X hours before the birthday where X is configurable by the user.